software-developer-org/website/README.md

 npm start
 # ... or start in debug mode
 npm run debug
-# now open localhost:3000 in your browser
+# now open localhost:3000 in your browser for main page

+# open localhost:3000/about for about page

+# open localhost:3000/impressum for impressum page
 ```

 For detailed overview of scripts refer to the package.json